billkiang/billkiang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Assistant at DNational Taiwan University
+subtitle: Research Assistant at National Taiwan University

 profile:
   align: right